 9. In Love With Spring: My Novel Online

-She’d been eyeing him speculatively; appraising him like a purchase she was going to make.
-She’d made casual inquiries, and learned that while he rarely participated in class, he always knew the answers when called upon, and his grades were decent.
-What’s more, she’d been unable to find anyone who could prove or had personally witnessed any of the indiscretions he was reported to have committed.
-She gleaned that he had no close friends at school, took an advanced mathematics class, and could sometimes be found in the teachers’ lounge chatting with Mrs. Spaulding, the science teacher.
+She’d been researching him the way she read blurbs on a dust jacket before buying a book; had made casual inquiries, and learned that while he rarely participated in class, he always knew the answers when called upon, and his grades were decent.
+What’s more, she’d been unable to find anyone who could prove or had personally witnessed any of the indiscretions he was reported to have committed, including the affair with Miss LaBelle, the science teacher.
+He seemed to have no close friends at school, took an advanced mathematics class, worked one afternoon a week at a music store, and had been left in charge of the orchestra twice when Mr. Wilkins was out.
 It was definitely time to approach him.

-“You do all the talking,” Eddie urged.
-“He gives me the creeps.
-There’s something strange about him.
+“You do all the talking,” Eddie urged Jules.
+“He scares me.
 I’m not even sure I want to be in a band with him.”

 “But he’s good, isn’t he?”
 Simon asked.
-They were in his bedroom not practicing because his grandfather was downstairs.
+They were in his bedroom not practicing because Grandfather was downstairs.
 Simon had his guitar on his lap and was fingering some chords.
 Without an amp, the strings had a demure bell-like quality that Jules often preferred to his full-blown jamming.

-“Well we’re not asking for St. Francis,” Jules said.
-“If he’s great, we want him.”
+“We’re not asking for St. Francis,” Jules said.
+“If he’s as good as you say, we want him.”

 “I know.
 You’ve been following me for weeks.
 What’s up?”